marcosolime/game-of-life/Readme.md

 ![GosperGun](out/gosper_gun.gif)

-A single Gosper's glider gun 🔫
+A single Gosper's glider gun.
+(Where are you running to little gliders?)

 ## Description 🐜
 This is a simple implementation of The Game of Life in Python.
 In the notebook you can find the game description, logic, and a few simple examples.
 I also included basic functions that allow you to immediately experiment with common patterns, such as Blocks, Blinkers, Gliders and so on.